- Read on and find out what Windows Sandbox is, how to install it on your machine, and how to use Sandbox to test apps.

 What is a Sandbox?
 A software sandbox is an isolated environment where you can safely run code that won’t have access to resources and data outside its container.
 This is a very safe way to test something without affecting the main system.

 Windows Sandbox is a very lightweight desktop environment, a Windows Lite if you wish, where you can run software in isolation, or “sandboxed”.

 The Windows Sandbox is temporary: you open it, do your thing, and when you close it, the sandbox resets completely.
 Open it again and it’s like brand new.
 You can’t continue where you left off.
 There’s simply no resume.

 So, if you’re wondering “Is Windows Sandbox safe?” the answer is yes, due to its simplicity and, of course, isolation from your main Windows install.

 Apps installed on your Windows machine are not available in Windows Sandbox.
 If you need them you have to install them again in the sandboxed environment.

 Windows Sandbox is not available in the Home Edition of Windows, but it looks like there are ways to install it there if really needed.
 That’s because Windows Sandbox uses the virtualization options available in the Pro and Enterprise Editions to create a completely isolated sandbox from the kernel and the physical machine hardware.

-It’s a bit complicated, I know, but the TLDR is that Windows Sandbox is a lightweight, fast and secure type of isolated virtual machine for testing programs you don’t trust or apps you don’t want to have access to your local machine hardware and its stored data.
+It all sounds a bit complicated, I know, but the TLDR is that Windows Sandbox is a lightweight, fast, and secure type of isolated virtual machine for testing programs you don’t trust or apps you don’t want to have access to your local machine hardware and its stored data.